Training and events

 20th June 2018, 12pm-1.30pm, Training Room, Graduate House

 For many doctoral researchers (and their supervisors) the doctorate can be fraught with difficulty and contain numerous barriers to making effective progress.
 This session will explore some of the common issues that a student may encounter in their doctoral study, using survey data and case study examples of common issues.
-It will provide suggestions for how supervisors can support successful completion in light of some of these issues, highlight the support the University is able to offer, and present strategies that some of our most effective supervisors have adopted for ensuring success.
+It will discuss how supervisors can support successful completion in light of some of these issues, highlight the support the University is able to offer, and present strategies that some of our most effective supervisors have adopted for ensuring success.

 26th January 2018, 12pm-1.30pm, Training Room, Graduate House

 All PhD supervisions require as a minimum two supervisors, and many involve co-supervisors from other Schools or departments, external HEIs, industry or other third parties.
 For a Doctoral Researcher, this can make managing the supervisory team as much of a job as undertaking their research, and can be fraught with difficulties.
 In this session, we will explore the role of principal and second supervisors, the impact that team dynamics can have on a PhD student and their progress and how to overcome some of the challenges that team supervision poses.